 My wife is very grateful for her pension as well.
 She has been contributing to her defined contribution plan for almost 20 years as well.
 Her plan is a contributory plan.

 My current thinking is we take my wife’s pension assets at age 55 (when she plans to stop working full-time) and convert that DC pension to a LIRA, then to a LIF.

 How do we invest?

 Via a simple two-pronged approach:

 - We invest in mainly Canadian dividend paying stocks for passive income.
 I own what the big mutual funds and ETFs own directly.
-Our long-term goal is to earn $30,000 per year from Canadian companies in taxable and tax-free accounts.

 We’re confident if we keep doing these things in the coming years, market returns willing, we will achieve this goal: